go-rod/go-rod.github.io/get-started/README.md

 ## See what's under the hood

+For senior developers, you can skip all and read this file: [link](https://github.com/go-rod/rod/blob/master/examples_test.go).

 By default, Rod will disable the browser's UI to maximize the performance.
 But when developing an automation task we usually care more about the ease of debugging.
 Rod provides a lot of solutions to help you debug the code.